Do we have to use the Design System source code?

-Which browsers does the GUI support?
+Which browsers does the Design System support?

 you must ensure that your interface elements meet the following requirements: